Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Specifications Suitable for Continual Learning

 We implemented the reduction\footnote{The implementation is available at \href{https://plv.colorado.edu/mungojerrie/}{https://plv.colorado.edu/mungojerrie/}.} with hard resets presented in Section~\ref{sec:result}.
 As described, we do not build the product MDP explicitly, and instead compose it on-the-fly by keeping track of the MDP and automaton states independently.
 We use Differential Q-learning~\cite{wan2021learning} to learn optimal, positional average reward strategies.
-For our experiments, we have collected a set of communicating MDPs with absolute liveness specifications.\footnote{Case studies are available at \href{https://plv.colorado.edu/mungojerrie/aamas22}{https://plv.colorado.edu/mungojerrie/aamas22}.}
+For our experiments, we have collected a set of communicating MDPs with absolute liveness specifications.\footnote{Case studies are available at \href{https://doi.org/10.5281/zenodo.15489871}{https://doi.org/10.5281/zenodo.15489871}.} All experiments were conducted on 64-bit machine equipped with a 12th Gen Intel Core i7 processor, 32 GB of RAM, and an NVIDIA A2000 GPU.

-We compare with two previous approaches for translating $\omega$-regular languages to rewards: the method of~\cite{hahn2019omega} with Q-learning and the method of~\cite{bozkurt2019control} with Q-learning.
+We compare with two previous approaches for translating absolute liveness $\omega$-regular languages to rewards: the method of~\cite{hahn2019omega} with Q-learning and the method of~\cite{bozkurt2019control} with Q-learning.
 The method of~\cite{hahn2019omega} translates a GFM B\"uchi automaton into a reachability problem through a suitable parameter $\zeta$.
 This reachability problem can be solved with discounted RL by rewarding reaching the target state and using a large enough discount factor.
 The method of~\cite{bozkurt2019control} uses a state dependent discount factor $\gamma_B$ and a GFM B\"uchi automaton.
-By using a suitable $\gamma_B$ and large enough discount factor, one can learn optimal strategies for the $\omega$-regular objective.
+By using a suitable $\gamma_B$ and large enough discount factor, one can learn optimal strategies for the absolute liveness $\omega$-regular objective.

-\textbf{RQ1.
+\subsubsection{RQ1.
 How do previous approaches perform in the continuing setting?}